spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

       - task-example-mysql
 ```

 Now run `cf push -f ./manifest-billrun.yml`.
-This will stage the application.
-We are now ready to run the task:
+Doing so stages the application.
+We are now ready to run the task by running the following command:

 ```bash
 cf run-task billrun ".java-buildpack/open_jdk_jre/bin/java org.springframework.boot.loader.JarLauncher arg1" --name billrun-task
 ```

-This should produce output like the following:
+Doing so should produce output similar to the following:

 ```bash
 Task has been submitted successfully for execution.